ZSarver/website-code/content/pages/about.rst

 * Python
 * Haskell

-And I have at least a little experience in quite a few more:
+I have at least a little experience in quite a few more: **Java, Ruby, Go, Rust, MOS 6502 assembly** (on the Atari 2600 and Apple //e,) and **Zilog Z80 assembly** (on the Sega SG-1000 and Sega Master System.)

-* Java
-* Ruby
+I've done a significant amount of teaching in my time at Auburn, and I've been the instructor of record for the following courses:

-* Go
+* Precalculus Algebra
+* Calculus I, II, and III
-* Rust
+* Business Calculus
-* MOS 6502 assembly (on the Atari 2600 and Apple //e)
-* Zilog Z80 assembly (on the Sega SG-1000 and Sega Master System)
+* Linear Algebra (sophomore level)

 In my spare time (I know, right?
 Who has that?)
 I'm active in the `Auburn puzzle scene <http://auburnpuzzleparty.wikia.com/wiki/Home>`_ as a participant, puzzle designer, and event organizer.
+I've become involved in Auburn's AMP'd Challenge and Steven Clontz's `Mathematical Puzzle Programs <http://mappmath.org>`_ for middle and high school students as a website maintainer, occasional sounding board, and guy who shows up at the meetings for the free food.